Welkro/Structural-Health-Monitoring-System/README.md

 ### What are Structural Sensors and Their Role in SHM?

 Structural sensors are devices used to measure physical quantities related to the structural integrity of a building or infrastructure.
 These sensors play a crucial role in SHM by providing real-time data on parameters like strain, temperature, and acceleration.
 The information gathered by these sensors is essential for the integrated matrix analysis of structures, allowing for a comprehensive assessment of building integrity.

-## Understanding Shear Buildings

-A shear building refers to a structure primarily supported by shear walls.
-Shear walls are vertical elements that resist lateral forces, such as those caused by wind or earthquakes, through shear and flexural strength.
-These walls are essential in maintaining a building's stability and integrity, especially in high-rise constructions.
-Shear buildings are designed to manage these forces efficiently, ensuring that the structure can withstand dynamic loads without significant deformation.

-The dataset used in this project employs a six-storey shear building model.
-Each building floor has an accelerometer (sensor) for six accelerometers.
-These sensors measure the dynamic floor responses, which are crucial for assessing the structural integrity of the building.

 ## LightningChart Python